The All-Important Hypothalamus

 The hypothalamus is part of both the endocrine system and the nervous system and is responsible for messages between the two.
 The hypothalamus releases many neurochemicals including:

 • Dopamine: a neurotransmitter affecting reward-based motivation, decision-making, ADHD, Parkinson’s disease, restless leg syndrome, lack of focus and motor control.
 It also affects a part of the brain called the pre-frontal cortex.
 The pre-frontal cortex controls executive functioning such as the ability to see consequences for our actions and organizational planning.
-We will discuss this further in a future blog.
 It is a big issue for people on the autism spectrum.

 • Oxytocin: released via the pituitary as a part of hypothalamic functioning.
 Oxytocin is the hormone involved with the ability to bond with others, especially the mother after birth.